peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 After some “die and retry” research, I figured out that the `foreignObject` content needs its CSS styles to be **inlined** when exporting.

-To solve this in a relative dynamical way, I implemented another function that replicates all CSS styles of the original text element to a clone.
+To solve this in a relatively dynamical way, I implemented another function that replicates all CSS styles of the original text element to a clone.

 ```javascript
 const inlineStyle = ({clone, style}: {clone: SVGGraphicsElement; style: CSSStyleDeclaration}) => {